nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_25_The_Monster.md

 - **Key Event:** Angelica is thrown into Headmaster Vane's glass office in a grey jumpsuit.
 Kaelen (pristine black uniform) and Ria (gleaming chrome polish) are already there.

-  - _Key Dialog:_ **Angelica Vance:** "Where is Aeon?"
+  - _Key Dialog:_ **Angelica Ward:** "Where is Aeon?"
   - _Key Dialog:_ **Headmaster Vane:** "The toy is being analyzed.
 It is harmless.
 You, however... are not."

 - **Key Event:** Vane reveals he watched her broadcast.
 The ratings were the highest in Zenith history.

-  - _Key Dialog:_ **Angelica Vance:** "It... it was still a show?"
+  - _Key Dialog:_ **Angelica Ward:** "It... it was still a show?"
-  - _Key Dialog:_ **Headmaster Vane:** "Everything is a show, Miss Vance.
+  - _Key Dialog:_ **Headmaster Vane:** "Everything is a show, Miss Ward.
 The struggle.
 The defiance.
 The hope.
 It's all part of the narrative.
 The Highborns love a rebel... especially one they own."

 ---